LaGamma/GammaGram/README.md

 ## Notes

-The Android emulator seems to have issues initializing the ACTION_IMAGE_CAPTURE intent, although it works fine on my device.
+The Android emulator seems to have issues initializing the ACTION_IMAGE_CAPTURE intent (it actually works with the camera but curiously does not pass the (intent.resolveActivity(getPackageManager()) != null) check.
+It passes this check on my device, but to use it on emulator I had to just start the activity without the null pointer check.

 ## Open-source libraries used